HOW MUCH IS DISABILITY INSURANCE?

 In over 20 years of helping people with disability insurance, I’ve never had anyone tell me they’d take Job A. Job B is simply the same job after accounting for the cost of buying a disability insurance policy1.
 This thought experiment shows the value of having a disability insurance policy.
 If you were simply to get an instant quote showing an annual premium of over $2,000, you might think that’s too expensive.
 But when framed as a conversation about the value the policy can bring – over $62,000/year in tax free income – the coverage looks more affordable.

-1 Assumes ProVider Choice Select, age 35 male, class 4 in the state of Maryland with basic partial rider.
+1 Assumes ProVider Choice Select, age 35 male, class 4 in the state of Maryland with a basic partial rider.

 How Much is Disability Insurance?